Miss America 2006

 Miss America 2006, the 79th Miss America pageant, was held on the Las Vegas Strip in Paradise, Nevada on Saturday, January 21, 2006.

 The pageant was broadcast live on CMT from the Theatre for the Performing Arts at the Aladdin Resort and Casino, the first time that the pageant was held outside Atlantic City.
 The pageant was held four months later than usual.

-At the conclusion of the final night of competition, Downs crowned Jennifer Berry of Oklahoma as her successor.
+At the conclusion of the final night of competition, Deidre Downs, Miss America 2005, crowned Jennifer Berry of Oklahoma as her successor.
 This was the first time since 2001 that the pageant winner was not a vocalist; Berry was also the first titleholder since to also win a preliminary talent award.

 Selection of contestants

 One delegate from each state was chosen in state pageants held in mid-2005.
 Prior to competing in state pageants, the majority of delegates first were required to win a local title.
 Each delegates title is pre-dated to 2005, for example Alexa Jones was Miss Alabama 2005 rather than Miss Alabama 2006.
 Many contestants competed in state pageants in both the Miss America and Miss USA systems numerous times before winning titles, and some had previously in states other than those where they won a state title.

 All contestants were required to be between the ages of 17–24, unmarried and a citizen of the United States.
 They were also required to meet residency and education requirements.